Rabbi David Komerofsky

 David began his career at his alma mater seminary in Cincinnati immediately after ordination, eventually becoming dean of students and director of the rabbinical school.
 In 2006, he was recruited to Austin to become executive director of the Texas Hillel Foundation at the University of Texas.
 In 2013, he relocated to San Antonio and began working remotely for Hillel International and locally for Temple Chai, which he served until coming to Canton.

 David’s professional interests off the pulpit include interfaith work and adult education.
 He also enjoys history, architecture, comedy, random trivia, and travel.
 Much to the delight of his wife, he does not play golf or watch football, so she has his undivided attention to bother her most Sundays.

 He credits his childhood mentors Rabbi David M. Horowitz and Cantor Gedaliah Gertz z”l, as well as his active involvement in NFTY (North American Federation of Temple Youth), with his decision to become a rabbi.
 David is married to Ronit Sherwin, and their blended family includes two sets of twins – ages 22 and 12.

 Direct Office Line: 330.445.2406

 Rabbi Emeritus John H. Spitzer

 Rabbi Spitzer has been honored with two honorary doctorate degrees and has earned a Doctor of Ministry degree from the Pittsburgh Theological Seminary.
-Currently, Rabbi Spitzer is an Associate Professor of Jewish Studies at Walsh University.

 He is blessed with his wife, Cheri.
-They have two sons and three grandchildren.
+They have two sons and two grandchildren.